unchainedshop/unchained/packages/OPEN_QUESTIONS.md

 5. Does the user object exists in the requestContext?
 So far I used the userId exclusively and fetched the user if needed on the fly.

-6. configureOrdersModule --> ensureCartForUser: Can we apply the same logic as for the api --> getOrderCart function?
+6. configureOrdersModule --> ensureCartForUser: Can we apply the same logic as for the api --> getOrderCart function? --> Checked by Pascal

-7. OrderDiscountable does not seem to be resolved correctly.
+7. (OrderDiscountable does not seem to be resolved correctly.)

-8. Is the function addDiscount in order helpers used somewhere?
+8. Is the function addDiscount in order helpers used somewhere? --> Resolved

-9. Enrollments/helpers addEnrollmentPeriod: OrderId is not defined in db schema but filled in the helper method.
+9. Enrollments/helpers addEnrollmentPeriod: OrderId is not defined in db schema but filled in the helper method. --> Resolved

 10. Orders/helpers: generateFromCheckout: order.meta does not exist on Order.
-Leave empty? or context?
+Leave empty? or context? --> Error: Map meta to context

 11. FilterDirector: What are the options?
-Could not find a call that provides options and thus I would remove this parameter (except in other implementations it is used)
+Could not find a call that provides options and thus I would remove this parameter (except in other implementations it is used) --> Leave open as OPEN ISSUE

 12. Filters --> Helper: Delete Filter should also delete the FilterTexts of this filter, right?
-(Similar to assortments)
+(Similar to assortments) --> Bug: Delete filter texts as well

-13. Media created with core-documents director can also be deleted? (e.g. Quotation Proposal)
+13. Media created with core-documents director can also be deleted? (e.g. Quotation Proposal) --> Yes, delete as well!

-14. Quotations --> helpers: documents still required (after deletion of core-documents)?
+14. Quotations --> helpers: documents still required (after deletion of core-documents)? --> No!
+Not required!

 15. In roles/loggedIn there is a check for the ProductReviews userId but there is no userId on the ProductsReview schema.
 What is the right check here?
-(AuthorId or add a userId)?
+(AuthorId or add a userId)? --> Bug: Use autherId

-17. Npm package: later is deprecated and should be replaced with https://www.npmjs.com/package/@breejs/later
+17. Npm package: later is deprecated and should be replaced with https://www.npmjs.com/package/@breejs/later --> Leave open as OPEN ISSUE

 18. BaseWorker: line 61: Does that work wiht [0]?
 As far as I could see in the code the schedules need to be strings.
-But well, it is not really clear to me how this later works...
+But well, it is not really clear to me how this later works... -->
+Leave as is and leave as OPEN ISSUE

 19. Roles: Fetch user in roles.ts -> userHasPermission might be unnecessary as the user is set as soon as a user logs in and we have a userId.
-Is that correct?
+Is that correct? --> Check with tests if okay, remove otherwise leave as is.
+Leave as OPEN ISSUE

 20. Pattern for Collections used in dedicated plugins (e.g. AppleTransactions, Bity).
-Create in core (see bity plugin) or provide db in context (see apple-iap plugin)
+Create in core (see bity plugin) or provide db in context (see apple-iap plugin) --> Provide as custome module

 OPEN TASKS:
-- Migration in assortments
+- Migration in assortments --> Leave as OPEN ISSUE / keep migrationRepository
+- DatatransV2 Plugin --> Leave for Pascal
 - Prettier configuration not adapted (Semi: false, printWidth)